yxue5/CSE442/README.md

 User interface with hp bar, mp bar, and damage display
 Character Skills that cost MP to activate
+Characters lose HP when hit
+Characters die when their HP goes to 0
 AI that can follow and fight the player (no platform navigation though)

 Sound Effects: